 Want to know which ones are so bad they have made their names on the state-by-state “noxious weeds” lists?
 The real Bad Boys of Weed-dom.

-As many weeds as there are, there are apparently as many sources to learn about then.
+As many weeds as there are, there are apparently as many sources to learn about then, and if it’s old-school you want–with a full-fledged field guide at your side–I use this one (above).
 I could go on, but then you’d think I’d grown a bit obsessed with weeds at the moment, wouldn’t you?

 some of my first-name-basis weeds, and control ideas

 - A weed I accidentally planted, Houttuynia or chameleon plant